Mt Elgon National Park Uganda

 How one can get there and away?
 There are regular, if infrequent, taxis to Budadiri fro Mbale (Ushs 5000, for one hour).
 There is no regular transport to the forest Exploration center, but minibuses between Sipi and Kapchorwa pass the sign posted turn-off, from where it is a 6 km walk to the center.
 Between Mbale and Kampala there are frequent minibuses (Ush 10,000 for three hours)

 Sipi Falls; Sipi falls is truly a beautiful sight, and it’s well worth making the effort to get here.
 The falls are about 55km North of Mbale, in the foothills of Mt Elgon and not far from the town of Kapchorwa .
 Not only are the falls spectacular, so too are the views of Mt Elgon above them, and the wide plains of eastern and northern Uganda disappearing into the distance below.
 It is worth spending a night or two in this peaceful and pretty place.

 How to get there and away: Minibuses run between Mbale and Sipi falls daily( Ush 4000, one hour).
 The road is now one of the best in Uganda constructed by a Bosnian company and complete with safety railings and drainage channels.

 Accommodations that can be found here: Executive accommodation in the park is offered at forest cottages at Kapkwai.
 Available are four wooden Bandas.
 They are naturally air conditioned, have warm and cold showers and fitted with lighting system.
-The forest Exploration centre is also another place to stay if one is to use the Sipi trail for trekking Mt Elgon.
+The forest Exploration center is also another place to stay if one is to use the Sipi falls trail for trekking Mt Elgon.